 PSD Dean's Student Advisory Committee

-The PSD Dean's Student Advisory Committee (DSAC) is comprised of one graduate student representative from each program in the PSD, faculty Deputy Deans, and the Dean of Students.
+The PSD Dean's Student Advisory Committee (DSAC) is comprised of graduate student representatives from each program in the PSD and the Dean of Students office.
 Committee meetings give PSD students an advisory voice in the Division's administration and an opportunity to comment on how institutional policies and plans affect student life.
-Likewise, they provide the deans with an opportunity to explain institutional policies to the students and to learn first-hand about student concerns.
+Likewise, they provide the Dean of Students with an opportunity to explain institutional policies to the students and to learn first-hand about student concerns.
 Contact your program's DSAC representatives with any issues you think should be brought to DSAC.

 PSD Social Committee